Getting out of Dorsal Vagal Shutdown (Freeze response)

 What is Dorsal Vagal Shutdown?

 Dorsal Vagal Shutdown (DVS) is a condition that occurs when the nervous system is under stress.
-It's characterized by symptoms like nausea, dizziness, freezing, and dissociation.
-The cause of DVS is unknown; however, there are several factors that can trigger this response:
+Symptoms like nausea, dizziness, freezing, and dissociation characterize it.
+The cause of DVS is unknown; however, several factors can trigger this response:

 • Trauma